Struggles with Reading? Math? Comprehension? Writing?

 Certain children, no matter how hard they try, struggle in school.
 Too often the parents struggle right along with them.
 They spend countless hours helping their child keep up – not to mention digging into their pockets for tutoring, special classes or other learning programs.

-Center for Brain sees a lot of bright children who have to try harder than other children just to keep up.
+The Center for Brain Training sees a lot of bright children who have to try harder than other children just to keep up.
 Many of them experience drastically improved lives after working with us.

 You may have been told that the root of your child’s school difficulties is an attention deficit.
 However, if your child struggles with reading, with comprehension, with math or has difficulty getting words onto paper (for example taking notes) – then he or she may not have an attention deficit at all – it could be a learning or processing issue.